 All clinical affiliates require immunizations, so all students must be immunized to participate in clinical education.
-Prior to the first scheduled day of clinical education in the affiliates, students MUST show proof of:
+Students MUST show proof of:

-- 1. Two (2) immunizations for MMR. - 2.
+- 1. Two (2) immunizations or proof of immunity for MMR. - 2.
+Two (2) immunizations or proof of immunity for Varicella. - 3.
 Negative Tuberculin skin test and physical examination.
-Students must provide proof of a second negative tuberculin skin test approximately one year after the date of the original test that was provided to the Program. - 3.
-Proof of an annual Flu Vaccination is required by clinical sites. - 4.
+Students must provide proof of a second negative tuberculin skin test approximately one year after the date of the original test that was provided to the Program. - 4.
+Proof of an annual Flu Vaccination. - 5.
 The first and second of the three Heptivac (Hepatitis-B series) immunizations must be obtained and documented prior to entering the clinical setting.
+The third dose is required 6 months after the first dose. - 6.
+Proof of Covid-19 vaccination.